MohammedZ666/ItineraryManagemement/README.md

 Check the [API Documentation](https://documenter.getpostman.com/view/15336332/2s9YXk31Cv) for usage details.

 ## NPM
-NPM can be used to setup the project, for this ensure [Node.js](https://nodejs.org) is installed.
+NPM can be used to setup the project, for this ensure [Node.js version 18.13.0](https://nodejs.org/dist/v18.13.0/) is installed.
 To install and run the project, at first clone the project.
 Then create a `.env` file in the root directory of the project and write the following in the file -

 ```
 PORT=3000